 Day 9 – Create your wedding website

 The wedding website is a couple’s go-to place to add EVERYTHING about the wedding.
 And we literally mean everything.
-Since the wedding website is going to take a while to get finalised, we suggest you get started with it on this day.
-To get started, here are the steps.
+Since the wedding website is going to take a while to get finalized, we suggest you get started with it on this day.
+To get started, here are the steps:

 - Sign up on Weddingwishlist.com